 A few days ago, I was asked on Instagram whether I had any advice when it comes to hiring your first employee.
 It took me back to nearly a decade ago when my husband and I moved into our first little basement office, with space for just 3 desks and we decided to hire our first employee – an administrator who’s role it was to look after the office, assist with admin tasks and help handle client coordination.
 I remember how nervous we were knowing we were committed to paying someone, that we had to keep busy and, more shockingly, that we had to turn up to work on time!
 Fast forward 10 years and our team has grown but, looking back, we definitely made some mistakes.
-Here I’ll share some advice with you to make your first hire as effective and successful as possible as well as avoid some of the mistakes we made, and what’s involved as you register as an employer.
+Here, I’ll share some advice with you to make your first hire as effective and successful as possible as well as avoid some of the mistakes we made, and what’s involved as you register as an employer.

 1. Legal & Financial Considerations